All about Sherwin Williams Agreeable Gray, plus 30 real homes that use it.

 2. @creeksidefarmhouse

 Again, this is a fantastic example of how light and bright this paint shade reads when it’s in a room with plenty of natural light.
-At first glance, the walls almost look white, but you can see the contrast against the ceiling and trim.
+At first glance, the walls almost look white, but you can see the contrast between the ceiling and trim.

 3. @our.saltbox.nest